Master's Programme in Astronomy

 Astronomers seek to understand phenomena and physical processes we observe in the Universe.
 In order to do this, you will draw on various fields of physics to create a complete picture of the processes at work and how they interact.
 This requires you to draw on a wide array of knowledge, developing your skills to solve complex problems.
 Together with our researchers, you will explore fundamental laws of radiation and study topics from planet formation to the evolution of galaxies.
 In the practical courses you will learn to plan and execute astronomical observations, and gain hands-on experience using research telescopes.

 The program comprises two years of full-time studies (120 credits).
 You will apply your knowledge of physics to key astronomical fields, connected to the research expertise at our department.
 The elective courses give you the possibility to tailor the programme to match your needs and interests, from statistics and machine learning to project management.
-Students without sufficient knowledge in astronomy from their BSc studies are provided compulsory introduction courses in Cosmology (7.5 credits) and Stellar Structure and Evolution (7.5 credits).
+Students without sufficient knowledge in astronomy from their BSc studies are provided compulsory introduction courses in Cosmology AS5003 (7.5 credits) and Stellar Structure and Evolution AS5002 (7.5 credits).
+These courses are instead of the elective courses within the program.
 The final component of your studies is a thesis project where you independently plan, perform and report a research project in one of our research groups or at a company.

 - Astrophysical radiation processes, 7.5 credits (AS7005)